ToshioCP/Gtk4-tutorial/src/sec28.src.md

 column/column.c
 @@@

-- 4-47: Functions for the closure tag in the bytes property of GtkBuilderListItemFactory.
+- 4-47: Functions for the closure tag in the "bytes" property of GtkBuilderListItemFactory.
-These are almost same as the functions in section 25 and 25.
+These are almost same as the functions in section 25 and 26.
 - 50-72: Functions for the closure in the expression property of GtkStringSorter or GtkNumericSorter.
 - 75-92: `app_activate` is an "activate" handler of GApplication.
 - 80-83: Builds objects with ui resource and gets `win` and `directorylist`.